dudeperf3ct/dudeperf3ct.github.io/_posts/2019-12-29-Tabular-Solution.md

 Another variant of first visit is *every visit*.
 There can be multiple times state $$s$$ can be visited in the same episode.
 So, instead of averaging returns of *first visits* to $$s$$, in every visit, we average the returns following all visits to state $$s$$.
 Both first-visit MC and every-visit MC converge to $$v_{\pi}(s)$$ as the number of visits (or first visits) to s goes to infinity.

 - On-policy MC Control

+> On-policy learning is like "learning on the job".

 In DP, we saw that we can find optimal policy by policy evaulation followed by policy improvement.
 Similarly, in MC we can use the same process for finding optimal policy.
 But one problem in MC control is that we don't have a model of MDP.
 If we use value function, policy evaluation methods from above either first visit or every visit method can be used to evaluate current policy.
 But when policy needs to be improved, we are expected to have transition probabilities over all actions from current state so as to choose action after taking one step from current state and ending up in next state that will provide maximum returns.
 This is the reason why we prefer using action-values over state-values when dynamics of environment is not known.
 The policy for action action values is the action with maximum action value.